gempesaw/grunt.el/README.md

 ## installation

-Use MELPA: `M-x package-install <RET> grunt <RET>`
+Use MELPA: `M-x package-install <RET> grunt <RET>`.
+Or, get `grunt.el` in your load-path and do a `(require 'grunt)`.

 ## usage

-Figure out what you want to bind `grunt-exec` to, or just invoke it via `M-x` while your current buffer is in a repo with a Gruntfile somewhere.
+Figure out what keybinding you'd like to bind `grunt-exec` to, or just invoke it via `M-x` while your current buffer is in a repo with a Gruntfile somewhere.

     ;; currently experimenting with "C-M-g"
     (global-set-key (kbd "C-M-g") 'grunt-exec)